info201b-au19/final-qducryzz/README.md

 ## Finding Data

-**[Data on co2 emission per country per capita in from 1751 - 2014](http://cdiac.ornl.gov/ftp/ndp030/CSV->FILES/nation.1751_2014.csv):** Shows the equivalent in metric tons of CO2 greenhouse emissions per capita for each country
+**[Data on co2 emission per country per capita in from 1751 - 2014](http://cdiac.ornl.gov/ftp/ndp030/CSV->FILES/nation.1751_2014.csv):** Shows the equivalent in metric tons of CO2 greenhouse emissions per capita for each country.
+Will be used for Question 1.
 >
 >**Source:** Data comes from the Carbon Dioxide Information Analysis Center (CDIAC) a subdepartment of the United States Department of Energy.
 The CDIAC and DOE collect their data by calculating total industrial output, and by countries self reporting in accordance with international treaties.
 Data from 1751 - 2014
 >